Martijn-Sturm/datalake-lib/README.md

 This package contains constructs to deploy Glue entities as resources to AWS making use of CDK.
 The `app.py` file contains the actual instantiation and definition of the CDK stack containing the resources.

 This package uses the datalake-lib package.

+Check out the readme within this package's folder for instructions how to get it up and running.